cesarlgm/personal_web/content/research/_index.md

                <a class="btn btn-outline-primary btn-page-header btn-sm" target="_blank" onclick="showHideText('uk_abstract')" style="font-size:0.8em">
                     Full abstract
                 </a>
-                <p id="uk_abstract" class="hidden" style="display: none; font-size=0.5em; text-align: justify"><br><strong>Abstract: </strong>Workers with different education levels consistently do jobs differently.
-At the same time, despite the growth of higher education, some jobs `upskill' while others `downskill'.
-We introduce a model in which each education level affords workers a menu of skill packages.
-We find that more educated workers have lower costs of investing in social, adaptive, and abstract skills.
-This affects not only the jobs they choose in equilibrium, but means that technological changes can alter the educational makeup of occupations in rich yet analytically tractable ways.</p>
+                <p id="uk_abstract" class="hidden" style="display: none; font-size=0.5em; text-align: justify"><br><strong>Abstract: </strong>Workers with different education levels consistently do the same jobs differently.
+We introduce a model in which each education level affords workers a \textit{menu} of skill packages.
+While we classify skills into four broad categories, we allow the productivity and substitutability of skills to differ across occupations.
+Moreover, the change in productivity over time is specific to each skill and occupation.
+Consequently, we implicitly allow the nature of skills within these broad aggregates to differ among occupations.
+We identify the cost of acquiring different skills based primarily on these within-occupation differences.
+We find that more educated workers have lower costs of investing in social, adaptive, and abstract skill while less educated workers acquire manual skill at lower cost.
+These cost differences are consistent with the occupations workers with different levels of education choose.</p>
                 </div>
         </div>
         <div class="ml-3">